Aidroh/Aidroh/Editor Settings.md

 - **Editor Screen** and **Project Manager Screen** > Screen with Mouse Input
  	- Sets what monitor Godot opens on, generally will be more correct than default behaviour.
 Could also do "Screen With Keyboard Focus"
 - **Use Native File Dialogs** > On
  	- I find Godot's custom file explorer clunky, this lets me use the Windows default.
-Very nice
+Note this has a few usability bugs, maybe wait until 4.4
 - **Save on Focus Loss** > On
  	- When I tab out, auto save's the scene/script.
 Nice when tabbing to Github Desktop
 - **Import Resources When Unfocused** > On